slevithan/oniguruma-to-es/README.md

   </tr>
 </table>

-Despite all the details in the table above, it doesn't include all aspects that Oniguruma-To-ES emulates (including error handling, most aspects that work the same as in JavaScript, and many aspects of non-JavaScript features that work the same in the other regex flavors that support them).
+The table above doesn't include all aspects that Oniguruma-To-ES emulates (including error handling, most aspects that work the same as in JavaScript, and many aspects of non-JavaScript features that work the same in the other regex flavors that support them).

 ### Footnotes